zpgallegos/zavant/docs/architecture/decisions/0021-publish-current-analytical-views.md

 Corrections become a Glue concern: after a successful projection, every dbt query sees the newly current game without repeating revision-selection logic.
-Physical history remains available to platform operators, but it is not part of the dbt source contract. dbt current-state tables must replace or merge corrected business keys rather than append immutable revision facts.
+Physical history remains available to platform operators, but it is not part of the dbt source contract.
+Incremental dbt models use the current source revision identifier to replace corrected business keys rather than append immutable revision facts.

 The Glue role requires narrowly scoped Athena query permissions and writes DDL query metadata under the analytical S3 prefix.
 A content fingerprint under the